-While it would not be fair to XLT members to go over all the Odds Enhancers in a free article, I will share two key Odds Enhancers with you that should help you, whatever type of trader or investor you are.
+Here, I will share two key Odds Enhancers with you that should help you regardless of the type of trader or investor you are.
 Whether you trade stocks, futures, Forex, or options, all that really matters again is: Where do you get in and where do you get out?
 To go over these two Odds Enhancers, let’s review a trading opportunity we had in a live XLT session with our students.

 Live Trading Session (XLT) – January 11th, 2012